geerlingguy/ansible-for-devops/deployments/README.md

 Some notable releases you could test:

-  - `1.1.4`: First stable release, but not idempotent when deployed.
-    - TODO: This version is deprecated, but a similar version may be added soon.
   - `2.0.1`: First stable release with Article CRUD deployable on modern Ruby versions.
   - `2.1.0`: Includes a fancy new header with a linear gradient background.
 Marketing is happy.